 - Maintaining a balanced pH level

-Vitamin D levels in the body, particularly the active form of 1,25 – dihydroxycholecalciferol has a great potential in predicting early signs of kidney disease as there is a direct relationship between the two.
+Vitamin D levels in the body, particularly the active form of 1,25 – dihydroxycholecalciferol has great potential in predicting early signs of kidney disease as there is a direct relationship between the two.
 If the kidneys are not functioning to par they are not able to provide the body with a source of metabolic vitamin D. This not only affects the integrity of the joints and bones of an individual but also the immune system, lipid metabolism, regulating insulin resistance and protecting the nervous system.
 Low levels of vitamin D can also lead to malnutrition and weakness in the body as a decrease in serum vitamin D levels increases the probability of having protein in the urine.

 Kidney disease and failure can be sudden, therefore it is important to make sure that the body is regularly checked on and that when Vitamin D blood serum levels are checked, the functioning of the kidney is taken into account.

 Vitamin D3 Supplementation

-Vitamin D3 supplement is the equivalent to the active form the kidney gives out the end of the hormonal processing.
+Vitamin D3 supplement is equivalent to the active form the kidney gives out the end of the hormonal processing.
 As a result, it is important to make sure that when supplementing with vitamin d it is D3 and not D2 that is taken.
-The absorption and utilization of Vitamin D2 is far less than that of Vitamin D3.
+The absorption and utilization of Vitamin D2 are far less than that of Vitamin D3.

 Haas, E. (2006).
 Staying Healthy with Nutrition.
 New York: Random House.